(Disclosure: Some of the links below may be affiliate links)

 Now, let’s see how to go paperless.
 The most time-consuming part is to convert all your existing documents into electronic documents.
 Once you converted your current documents, it just takes a little time to convert the new documents once you receive them.

 First, you have to decide where to store them.
 There are many options:

 - On your computer.
 Save the files on your computer.
 Do not forget to backup them in a secondary location.
 It is an easy option.
 However, you will not have access to your data everywhere.

 - On a USB key.
 Save all the files in a USB stick (or USB hard drive).
 You should make a second copy of the disk ideally.
 USB drives are not that safe.
 Or backup in a secondary location.

 - On the cloud.
 Send all your files to one cloud provider.
 It is a bit less easy than to store them on your computer.
 But it remains very easy these days.
 However, you almost do not have to care about backups.
 It has the immense advantage that you should be able to get access to them from anywhere.

 I decided to save them on the cloud for a few different reasons.
 First, I will not have any problem with backup.
 Then, I will not lose my documents.
 I think it is the way to go today.

 However, you need to be aware that all your private documents will be on the cloud.
-This means you need to be extra careful with the security of your account!
-You need to use a strong password (and do not reuse it) and use two-factor authentication.
+It means you need to be extra careful with the security of your account!
+You need to use a secure password (and do not reuse it) and use two-factor authentication.
 If you are not doing that, it is probably better to store them on a hard drive with a backup.

 For storing my documents, I decided to use Google Drive.
 I was already using it for many things and to save a few documents.
 It was a good fit for me.
 And they offer 15 Go of free storage (shared with your mail and photos).
 This capacity will be more than enough for all my documents.